arianmz1/Top-Video-Streaming-Services-Analysis/README.md

 # Top-Video-Streaming-Services-Analysis
-In this project, I've analysed the main streamming services like Netflix, Amazon Prime Video, Disney+, Hulu.
+In this project, I've analyzed the main streaming services like Netflix, Amazon Prime Video, Disney+ and Hulu.